handong32/handong32.github.io/guides/linux_appliance.md

 find . | cpio -o -H newc > ../${MYINIT}.cpio
 ```

-## Getting binaries to run
+## Getting simple Unix binaries to run
-The */init* created above is the first script is run to set up various Linux subsystems.
-Examining it, one can see that #!/bin/bash is the first program that is called, which provides an environment to run a basic shell.
+The `/init` created above is the first script is run to set up various Linux subsystems.
+Examining it, one can see that `#!/bin/bash` is the first program that is called, which provides an environment to run a basic shell.
 I will show an example of how to copy some utility binaries and its dependent libraries into the correct folders.
 The steps shown below will be completely manual but it can also be completely scriptable as well, however, that will be outside the scope of this tutorial.

+For other binaries you intend to run, you'll want to build the binary statically in order to eliminate potential external library loading costs, however, should that be too troublesome, then the same steps below will be applied there too.

 ```
 ## From /init file above, we see that the following programs will be needed: bash, mount, echo, mkdir, ln, poweroff